mikolmogorov/Ragout/docs/INSTALL.md

 HAL Tools
 ---------

-HAL alignment produced by Progressive Cactus could be used for synteny blocks decomposition instead of Sibelia (recommended for large genomes).
+HAL alignment produced by Cactus could be used for synteny blocks decomposition instead of Sibelia (recommended for large genomes).

 If you want to use HAL alignment as input,